JonathanMEdwards/subtext10/doc/language.md

 check csv~ =? (sequence{0} & 1 & 2 & 3)
 ```

-Recall that the extra result of a `do` structure is a group, and the extra result of a `try` structure is a choice.
+Recall that the extra result of a `do` structure is a record, and the extra result of a `try` structure is a choice.
 The extra result of a `repeat` structure is a sequence, with each item containing the extra result of an iteration of the structure.
 The statement `extra ~value` declares the result of the structure to be the numeric value from the prior call to `match-number?()`.
 So the extra result of the entire `repeat` is a sequence of matched numbers.

 ### Scanning